-Over the last five years, the local jurisdictions, FDOT, and private investments have received and spent approximately \$31,492,962 along the corridor to support the scenic highway's vision.
+Over the last five years, the local jurisdictions, FDOT, and private investments have received and spent approximately \$31,492,962 along the corridor.

 Florida Department of Transportation (FDOT): The FDOT has completed several road projects and are proposing changes along the corridor.
 The projects are listed below: